 Magento is one of the biggest and famous shopping cart solutions.
 It has stood the test of time and competition.
 Magento is on the list of industry leaders powering over 12% of all online stores worldwide.
 It equals 250,000 active users.
 This shopping cart solution is downloaded approximately 5,000 times every day.

 The connection to Magento can bring a wide variety of advantages and possibilities.
 In this article, we are going to explore them.
-Moreover, you will have a chance to find out more about all Magento integration difficulties.
+Moreover, you will have a chance to find out more about all the difficulties related to Magento integrations.

 What is Magento Integration?